 How she connects to flourishing: Food is both nourishment and a daily pleasure.
 My own interest in nutrition and cooking came from the realization that it simply feels good to eat well, both in mind and body.
 For those that love food, the whole body benefits of a healthy diet and the enjoyment of food is requisite to flourishing.

 Molly A. Schaller, Ph.D.

-Molly A. Schaller, Ph.D., is an associate professor of higher education administration at Saint Louis University where she also serves as program director.
+Molly A. Schaller, Ph.D., is the associate dean of the School of Education and a professor of higher education administration at Saint Louis University.

 William Rehg, S.J.